Sowing seeds in a nursery has many advantages, the greatest of which is that it enables certain plants to start growing in ideal conditions.

-Flowers and vegetables that are best sown in a nursery
+Flowers, vegetables best started in a nursery

 A few ideas of flowers – Amaranth, chamomile, cup-and-saucer vine, colocynth, foxglove, cowpea, wallflower, heliotrope, gypsophila, forget-me-not, nemesia, carnation, daisy, papaver poppy, pansy, beardtongue, larkspur, oxeye daisy (common daisy), castorbean, hollyhock, sage, campion, ornamental tobacco and violet…

 For the end of the season, plant green manure in your nursery plot.
 In Spring, work it into the soil for maximum fertilizer and drainage!